VPMWebApps/CIS-Research-Topics/README.md

 22. food we eat - variety of agri techniques - modern / traditional - success and failure stories - what we can learn , what we can unlearn

 23. Can traditional chemical pesticide and fertilizer companies transition to biopesticides and biofertilizers. survey on existing chemical giants and their steps towards transition.

+24. Disease outbreaks and the role of infrastructure

+25. Broken windows theory in context of civic sense, cleanliness, SWACH BHARAT